 - The CakePHP Cookbook is the official, community-developed introductory documentation designed to get new Cake developers off on the right foot.

 - CakePackages is the official directory of plugins, modules, extensions, and other tools for CakePHP.

 - Turnkey Linux provides a rapid-deployment Linux image with CakePHP and all needed dependencies, along with easy tools for running on various virtual machines and deploying to Amazon.

 - Cakephp-Tools is a CakePHP plugin containing lots of useful and reusable tools.

 - Awesome CakePHP is a curated list of the best and most interesting tools for CakePHP.

-CakePHP has a very active development community who are passionate about the framework.
+CakePHP has a very active development community that is passionate about the framework.